The temperature in our apartment

 quakes, much like our walls and

-ceiling do whenever the tenants
+ceiling do, whenever the tenants

-upstairs argue about the bills
+argue about the bills

 or break into a dance